TelerikAcademy/QA-Academy/11. Automated Testing with Selenium WebDriver/homework/README.md

 	* Base test class with methods missing in WebDriver
 	* Page Object Model

 2.Using Selenium WebDriver create a report for valid IP addresses for each country in the world.
-The test should navigate to [http://services.ce3c.be/ciprg/](http://services.ce3c.be/ciprg/)and extract all IP ranges for each listed country in one place.
+The test should navigate to [http://services.ce3c.be/ciprg/](http://services.ce3c.be/ciprg/) and extract all IP ranges for each listed country in one place.
 The complete list should then be parsed as C# objects and printed to the Console in the following format: `“{CountryName} - {IPAddress}”`.
 The IP Address should be the first IP address from the first IP Range for each country
 </br>
 Hint: You can format the IP Ranges result as JSON (formatting by input):